Trump Sweet, Congress Sour On Turkey

 Trump then dropped the sanctions for Turkey's incursion after one week, citing a cease-fire agreement worked out between Turkey and Vice President Pence.

 The House was not swayed.
 It responded Oct.
 29 with the Protect Against Conflict by Turkey Act.
-PACT, as the bipartisan measure was dubbed, calls for sanctions against high ranking Turkish officials and a State Department estimate of the net worth of Erdogan and his family members.
+PACT, as the bipartisan measure was dubbed, calls for sanctions against high-ranking Turkish officials and a State Department estimate of the net worth of Erdogan and his family members.

-"These sanctions are specifically designed to target the Turkish officials and institutions responsible for the bloodshed in Syria without senselessly hurting the Turkish people," House Foreign Relations Committee chairman Elliot Engel said in a floor speech preceding the 403-16 vote that passed the measure.
+"These sanctions are specifically designed to target the Turkish officials and institutions responsible for the bloodshed in Syria without senselessly hurting the Turkish people," House Foreign Relations Committee Chairman Eliot Engel said in a floor speech preceding the 403-16 vote that passed the measure.
 "After all, it is Erdogan—not the Turkish people—that is responsible for this horror.
 Erdogan is an authoritarian thug."

 House Republicans joined in the condemnation of Turkey's leader.
 "We're sending a message to the Erdogan government that the U.S. will hold them liable for their actions," said Rep. Adam Kinzinger, R-Ill.
 "If he does not want to act like a NATO nation, then his government will feel the repercussions of such decisions."